 The Philippines supported the American-led boycott of the 1980 Summer Olympics.

-In 1982, critically acclaimed Philippine films such as Himala (Miracle) and Oro, Plata, Mata (Gold, Silver, Death) were released.
+Critically acclaimed Philippine films include Himala (Miracle) and Oro, Plata, Mata (Gold, Silver, Death), both released in 1982.

 In 1984, the Philippines completed Southeast Asia's first nuclear power plant in Bataan.

-In 1986, the People Power Revolution forced Marcos to flee and Corazon Aquino became president.
+In 1986, the People Power Revolution forced Marcos to flee, and Corazon Aquino was installed as president.

-In 1986, the return of democracy and government reforms began, hampered by national debt and corruption.
+In 1986, the return of democracy and government reforms were initiated in the Philippines.

-In 1987, the constitution of the Fifth Republic was enacted, governing the country as a unitary presidential republic.
+In 1987, the constitution of the Fifth Republic was enacted, and the country has since been governed as a unitary presidential republic.

 Between 1990 and 2015, the Joint Monitoring Programme noted that "good progress" had been made in the Philippines regarding access to improved sanitation.